cuthbertLab/music21/buildDoc/rst/moduleBase.rst

 **getSiteByOffset()**

-    For a given offset return the parent ####More than one parent may have the same offset; ####this will return the last site added.
-No - now we use a dict, so there's no guarantee that the one you want will be there -- need orderedDicts!
+    For a given offset return the parent # More than one parent may have the same offset; # this can return the last site added by sorting time No - now we use a dict, so there's no guarantee that the one you want will be there -- need orderedDicts!

     >>> class Mock(Music21Object): pass
     >>> aSite = Mock()